vokimon/apunts/math/math-3n1.md

 The following example shows two similar binary numbers and below of each one the sequence of ups (1) and downs (·) in their fk series.
-Notice that the second number exausts their
+Notice that the second number exausts their ones, but still matches and, during the matching, the coincidence

     10101101011000011000000000000000